chainwayxyz/clementine-cli/docs/wallet.md

 - **Provide validation layer** to catch user errors before interacting with Clementine protocol
 - **Enable operation-specific security** tailored to each bridge function

+> [!CAUTION]
-**Critical Warning:** Never manually remove or modify address prefixes, as this can lead to:
+> Never manually remove or modify address prefixes, as this can lead to:
-- Failed Clementine interactions
+> - Failed Clementine interactions
-- Permanent loss of funds due to misinterpretation or confusion
+> - Permanent loss of funds due to misinterpretation or confusion
-- Inability to recover funds from bridge operations
+> - Inability to recover funds from bridge operations

 View all wallet commands: `clementine-cli --network <NETWORK> wallet --help`

+> [!IMPORTANT]
+> It is strongly advised to perform all wallet-related operations on an air-gapped device.

 ## Create Wallet

-**AIRGAPPED DEVICE ONLY:** Create a new wallet with secure mnemonic generation.
-This operation MUST be performed on the airgapped device.

 ```sh
 clementine-cli --network <NETWORK> wallet create <WALLET-LABEL> <PURPOSE>